harvester/docs/docs/index.md

 1. Mount the Harvester ISO disk and boot the server by selecting the `Harvester Installer`.
    ![iso-install.png](./install/assets/iso-install.png)
 1. Choose the installation mode by either creating a new Harvester cluster or by joining an existing one.
-1. Choose the installation device to which the Harvester cluster will be formatted
+1. Choose the installation device on which the Harvester cluster will be installed
-     - Note: you will be promoted to select the [MBR](https://en.wikipedia.org/wiki/Master_boot_record) disk partition when install via the BIOS method, otherwise [GPT](https://en.wikipedia.org/wiki/GUID_Partition_Table) will be used by default.
+     - Note: By default, Harvester uses [GPT](https://en.wikipedia.org/wiki/GUID_Partition_Table) partitioning schema for both UEFI and BIOS.
+If you use the BIOS boot, then you will have the option to select [MBR](https://en.wikipedia.org/wiki/Master_boot_record).
    ![iso-install-disk.png](./install/assets/iso-install-disk.png)
 1. Configure the hostname and select the network interface for the management network.
 By default, Harvester will create a bond NIC named `harvester-mgmt`, and the IP address can either be configured via DHCP or by static method.
    ![iso-installed.png](./install/assets/iso-nic-config.gif)
 1. Optional: Configure the DNS servers; use commas as delimiters.
-1. Configure the `Virtual IP` which you can use to access the cluster or join other nodes to the cluster <small>(Note: You will need to configure static MAC-to-IP address mapping on your DHCP server to persist the Virtual IP accordingly)</small>.
+1. Configure the `Virtual IP` which you can use to access the cluster or join other nodes to the cluster <small>(Note: If your IP address is configured via DHCP, you will need to configure static MAC-to-IP address mapping on your DHCP server in order to have a persistent Virtual IP)</small>.
 1. Configure the `cluster token`.
 This token will be used for adding other nodes to the cluster.
 1. Configure the login password of the host.
 The default SSH user is `rancher`.
 1. (Optional) Configure the NTP Servers of the node.
 This defaults to `0.suse.pool.ntp.org`.
 1. (Optional) If you need to use an HTTP proxy to access the outside world, enter the proxy URL address here.
 Otherwise, leave this blank.
-1. (Optional) You can choose to import SSH keys from a remote URL server.
+1. (Optional) You can choose to import SSH keys from a remote server URL.
 Your GitHub public keys can be used with `https://github.com/<username>.keys`.
 1. (Optional) If you need to customize the host with a [Harvester configuration](./install/harvester-configuration.md) file, enter the HTTP URL here.
 1. Confirm the installation options and Harvester will be installed to your host.
 The installation may take a few minutes to complete.
 1. Once the installation is complete, the host will restart, and a console UI with management URL and status will be displayed. <small>(You can Use F12 to switch between the Harvester console and the Shell).</small>